 Residents will have a variety of experiences during their clinical rotations in the program.

-Learn moreIn addition to the many educational and career benefits of the Pediatrics program, residents will receive financial benefits as well.
+Learn moreIn addition to the many educational and career advantages of the Pediatrics Residency Program, residents receive a comprehensive package of financial and institutional benefits designed to support both professional development and personal well-being.

-Learn More – 2024 Research Annual ReportLevine Children’s Hospital has been named a Best Children’s Hospital by U.S. News & World Report for 15 consecutive years, most recently in 10 specialties.
+Learn More – 2024 Research Annual ReportLevine Children’s Hospital has been named a Best Children’s Hospital by U.S. News & World Report for 18 consecutive years, ranking among the nation’s best in multiple pediatric specialties – the only children’s hospital in Charlotte to be given this prominent distinction.

 Learn MoreIf you would like to apply for our residency program, we only accept standard electronic applications through the Electronic Residency Application Service (ERAS).